raygun101/MarkupKit/README.md

 See [LMAnchorView.h](https://github.com/gk-brown/MarkupKit/blob/master/MarkupKit-iOS/MarkupKit/LMAnchorView.h) for more information.

 ## LMTableView, LMTableViewCell, and LMTableViewHeaderFooterView
-`LMTableView` is a subclass of `UITableView` that acts as its own data source and delegate, serving cells from a statically defined collection of table view sections.
-An `LMTableView` instance is configured to use self-sizing cells by default, allowing it to be used as a general-purpose layout device.
+`LMTableView` is a subclass of `UITableView` that acts as its own data source and delegate, serving cells from a statically defined collection of table view sections. `LMTableView` enables self-sizing content by default, allowing it to be used as a general-purpose layout device.

 `LMTableViewCell` and `LMTableViewHeaderFooterView` are `UITableViewCell` and `UITableViewHeaderFooterView` subclasses, respectively, that provide a vehicle for custom table view content.
 They automatically apply constraints to their content to enable self-sizing behavior.